Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Central Air Conditioning System Optimization

-- First stage operation for moderate heat (80-95°F outdoor)
+- First stage handles moderate heat (80-95°F outdoor temps)

 Heat Pump Systems in Texas Summer

-- Indoor airflow maximization for efficient operation
+- Maximize indoor airflow for efficient operation

 Ductless Mini-Split Optimization